iangreenleaf/blog_house/_drafts/how-to-plan-a-garden-part-one.md

 <cite>Edible Forest Gardens, Volume Two</cite> is a stellar permacultural resource, with extensive plant lists and tables.
 But it's also an excellent guide to the design process in general.
-It offers an extremely thorough design program that you can follow to the letter or simply pluck out the parts that appeal to you, and it covers the whole spectrum from very broad exercises like defining the vision for your site to very specific advice like the best way to plant a tree.
+It offers an extremely thorough design program that you can follow to the letter or simply pluck out the parts that appeal to you, and it covers the whole spectrum from very broad exercises like defining the vision for your site, to very specific advice like the best way to plant a tree.
 I referred to this book a ton throughout every step of my process.
 It was particularly valuable early on, as I was struggling to figure out where to begin.
 The design exercises gave me tools to move from ideas to action.